moonlight-coffee/DonnOS/README.md

 3) restart the bspwm
 Done;
 write me on discord or here if you have any problems i will help if i will can :)

+Special thanks to Saimon, rxyhn and anothers ;)